 READ MORE: Ayurvedic Oil: Everything You Need To Know | 5 Ayurvedic Home Spa Remedies For Dry Chapped Skin | Easy 4 Step Ayurvedic Weight Loss Plan + Home Remedies For Over Weight | Can Triphala Cause Diarrhea?

 Manjistha is an important ingredient in many Ayurvedic formulations and preparations.
 Manjistha on its own can be used as Manjistha powder, Mahamanjisthadi kvatha (decoction), Manjistha arka (tincture) or Manjistha phanta (hot infusion), otherwise known as Manjistha tea.

 The most commonly used part of Manjistha is its roots.
-It can be used whole to make a tea or tincture.
-It can also be used in powdered form or in capsule form as a supplement.
+It can be to make a tea or tincture, in a powdered form or as a capsule.

 Keep reading to learn how to prepare Manjistha tea and how it benefits your body.
 Before that, it is necessary to know that the ancient Ayurvedic texts mention five pharmaceutical processes for formulations.
 They are Swaras (juice), Kalka (paste), Shrita / kwath (decoction), Shita (cold infusion), Phant (hot infusion).7

 Manjistha Decoction (Shrita / Kwath)

 A present-day tea preparation can be related to shrita/kwath (decoction) or Phant (hot infusion) preparation as mentioned in the Ayurvedic texts.